syncforynab/fintech-to-ynab/README.md

 Automatically push Monzo and Starling transactions to YNAB in realtime.
 Also import historical transactions from Barclays, Revolut Business, Nationwide, Natwest and many more banks.

+## syncforynab.com

+We have launched syncforynab.com, a fully hosted version of Fintech to YNAB with support for all of the banks here, and more.
+It also supports generic CSV uploads from any bank.

 ## Features
   - Push your Monzo and Starling transactions into YNAB in realtime
   - Automatically populate the category based on previous transactions